July 20-August 7, 2016

 Yo-El Cassell’s CSC credits include Comedy of Errors, All’s Well That Ends Well, Othello, Coriolanus, Two Gentleman of Verona, Twelfth Night, King Lear, Romeo & Juliet, and A Midsummer Night’s Dream, Kiss Me Kate and Symphonic Shakespeare with Boston Landmarks Orchestra.
 Off Broadway: Moonlight Interior.
 Many productions with American Repertory Theatre, Lyric Stage Company of Boston, New England Conservatory, Boston Opera Collaborative, and Nantucket Dreamland Theatre.
 He has taught at Boston Ballet, Skidmore College, Walnut Hill School for the Arts, The New England Conservatory, and Harvard University Dance Department.

-Kevin Schlagle returns to CSC after previously working on The Two Gentlemen of Verona, King Lear, and Love’s Labour’s Lost.
+Kevin Schlagle returns to CSC after previously working on Richard III, Love’s Labour’s Lost, King Lear, and The Two Gentlemen of Verona.
 Other theatre credits include Huntington Theatre Company, American Repertory Theater, New Repertory Theatre, and Williamstown Theatre Festival.
 His opera credits include Boston Lyric Opera, Boston Baroque, Boston Opera Collaborative, Guerilla Opera, New England Conservatory, BU’s Opera Institute, and Boston Youth Symphony Orchestras.
 He holds a BFA in stage management from Boston University and is a proud member of Actors’ Equity.

 Leslie Chiu has been a stage, production and general manager in the theater industry for over twenty years.
 Before joining BabsonARTS she worked in Brandeis University’s Department of Theater Arts as the Director of Production.
 She has served as Production Manager for Commonwealth Shakespeare Company’s productions of Othello (2010), All’s Well That Ends Well (2011), and Love’s Labour’s Lost (2016); Associate Production Manager for CSC’s Coriolanus (2012) and Two Gentleman of Verona (2013); Production Stage Manager for the Off-Broadway show Blue Man Group (Boston) and Assistant Producer for Boston Early Music Festival’s Niobe: Regina de Tebe (2011).
 Leslie received her MFA in Stage Management from the University of Cincinnati, College-Conservatory of Music and her BFA In Theatrical Design/Technology from Florida State University.